marchyman/GeoTag/README.md

   right pane.
 Current layout and pane divider locations are saved across program execution.

+- Alert the user when access to the Photos Library is denied.

 - Changes needed for macOS 26.

+- ExifTool 13.37

 ### Bug Fixes